genGit963/clustering-approach-nodejs/Code_Of_Conduct.md

 ## Reporting

-If you experience or witness behavior that violates this Code of Conduct, please report it by contacting the project maintainers at [your-email@example.com].
+If you experience or witness behavior that violates this Code of Conduct, please report it by contacting the project maintainer.
 All reports will be reviewed and investigated confidentially.

 ## Acknowledgement